 - fully enclosed shoe with a tongue

 - sides below the ankle (no boots)

-- an predominately black upper
+- an entirely black upper

 - black laces (or velcro-tab).

-Predominately Black shoes must be worn with the formal uniform.
-They may be of sports style.
+- White or black sole permitted.

-It is essential, for safety reasons that students wear enclosed shoes when working in potentially dangerous areas such as laboratories, workshops, kitchens and practical art areas.
+Black shoes must be worn with the formal uniform.
+They may be of sports students wear enclosed shoes when working in potentially dangerous areas such as laboratories, workshops, kitchens and practical art areas.